automuteus/deploy/README.md

 ### Required

 - `DISCORD_BOT_TOKEN`: The Bot Token used by the bot to authenticate with Discord.
-- `REDIS_ADDR`: The host and port at which your Redis database instance is accessible.
-Ex: `192.168.1.42:6379`
-- `POSTGRES_ADDR`: Address (host:port) at which Postgres is accessible.
-Used by automuteus to store game statistics.
 - `POSTGRES_USER`: Username for authentication with Postgres.
 - `POSTGRES_PASS`: Password for authentication with Postgres.
 - `GALACTUS_HOST`: The **externally-accessible URL** for Galactus.